fevel01/hyperblog/README.md

 # hyperblog
-UN blog para el curso de PLatzi
+A blog for PLatzi course